 What Holmes was describing is the way in which policy is created both logically and prudentially.
 He was articulating a system for recognizing when a particular position is of doubtful authority.
-By referring to a system of rights (and within it a system for their
+By referring to a system of rights (and within it a system for their evolution), he was rejecting a sterile search for first principles, because he was conscious of the fact that so-called first principles are never unmediated.
+The way in

-&lt;sup>26 See id. at 333 (Arguing that "[t]he state is not the source of individual rights or social community," and that the eminent domain framework must be situated in this context).
+25 See id. at 333 (arguing that "[t]he state is not the source of individual rights or social community," and that the eminent domain framework must be situated in this context).

-&lt;sup>27 See, e.g., Sax, The Public Trust Doctrine in Natural Resource Law, supra note 1, at 477 (questioning restrictions on government action under the public trust doctrine); Sax, Takings and the Police Power, supra note 2, at 36 (explaining the role of government in takings law).
+26 See, e.g., Sax, The Public Trust Doctrine in Natural Resource Law, supra note 1, at 477 (questioning restrictions on government action under the public trust doctrine); Sax, Takings and the Police Power, supra note 2, at 36 (explaining the role of government in takings law).

-&lt;sup>28 See Sax, The Public Trust Doctrine in Natural Resource Law, supra note 1, at 475-76.
+27 See Sax, The Public Trust Doctrine in Natural Resource Law, supra note 1, at 475-76.